Taxpayer denied 10-year refund period on foreign tax credit

 The main issue in this case was whether the claims for the tax years in question, 1995, 1997 and 2002, were made within the required time periods.

 Generally, a U.S. person who pays foreign income taxes is allowed one of two options with respect to those amounts for any given tax year.
 A taxpayer may elect to either deduct those taxes from their gross income, or, subject to certain limitations, credit those taxes dollar for dollar against their U.S. income tax liability on foreign source income.
 Generally, the limitation for claiming a credit or a refund is either three years from the date the return is filed, or two years from the date the tax was paid, whichever is later.
-However, if the credit or refund relates to an overpayment attributable to foreign taxes paid for which a credit is allowed, the period is extended to 10 years from the due date, including extensions, of the return for the tax year the foreign taxes were paid.
+However, if the credit or refund relates to an overpayment attributable to foreign taxes paid for which a credit is allowed, the period is extended to 10 years from the due date of the return for the tax year the foreign taxes were paid.

 In this case the IRS argued, and the court agreed, that the 10-year limitation period on claiming refunds attributable to foreign taxes paid relates only to amounts for which a credit is actually taken, and not to amounts that are claimed as a deduction.
 In coming to their conclusion, the courts placed particular emphasis on the language, specifically one word, used in the applicable provisions of the Code.